mobily-enterprises/jsonreststores/README.md

 The ManagersCars store will will respond to `GET /managers/2222/cars/3333` (to fetch car 3333 of manager 2222), `GET /workspace/2222/users` (to get all cars of manager 2222), and so on.

 Remember that in `ManagersCars`:

 * Queries will _always_ honour the filter on `managerId`, both in queries and single-record operations.
-* Fields listed in `paramIds` are also defined in the store's schema, and marked as `required`
+* Fields listed in `paramIds` are also defined in the store's schema, but there is _no need_ to make them as `required`.
 * The second parameter of `onlineAll()` included all `paramIds` except the last one
 * The third parameter of `onlineAll()` includes the field that will be used as unique ID for the store (`id`): this id will be used to identify unique records in the table